-Another industry concern regarding the new rule is that all injury data will be public (see related M3 blog article on this topic).
+Another industry concern regarding the new rule is that all injury data will be public.
 Organizations employing between 20 and 249 workers must send data from OSHA Form 300A to the agency electronically, and all employers with 250 or more employees must also report data from Forms 300 and 301.
 Industry groups maintain that making the injury information public will provide only one aspect of a company’s safety history and culture and will expose private information.

 Know how these changes impact you as an employer. . .

 The anti-retaliation provision will bring about changes that will impact how employers manage drug testing and incentive programs.
 Now is the appropriate time to review and/or potentially revise your safety procedures and policies.
 We recommend partnering with legal counsel, industry associations, and your M3 experts for assistance in reducing the potential impact these regulatory changes have on your organization.